Installation

 Check the ADCM web-interface

-To log in to ADCM, you should use the user with administrator rights that is created by default:
+To log in to ADCM, use the user with administrator rights that is created by default:

 • User: admin